MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 }
 {% endhighlight %}

 The bitboards make this pretty easy to implement.
-Here's the strategy:
+An iterator's job is to find the next available move, so it needs to:
 * Find the piece type
 * Find the specific piece on the board
 * Find a move made by that piece